 Proof of Medicaid coverage

 If you are enrolled in Medicaid and you selected the $50,000 No-Fault PIP medical benefits coverage level in your policy, then you will want to have proof of your Medicaid coverage in order to prevent denials of or delays in your medical care.
 (MCL 500.3107c(1)(a))

-To prepare for a car accident make sure you have an emergency kit in your vehicle
+To prepare for a car accident in Michigan, make sure you have an emergency kit in your vehicle

 Other items that you should have in your emergency kit include: (a) orange safety cones to alert other drivers that your vehicle is disabled from a crash; (b) flares; (c) a “HELP” sign to signal other motorists or first responders; (d) reflective clothing to wear if you must exit your vehicle; (e) a flashlight; and (f) non-perishable food items and bottled water to sustain you and your family until first responders arrive.

-Have questions about how to prepare for a car accident before it happens?
+Have questions about how to prepare for a car accident in Michigan before it happens?
 Call the auto accident attorneys at Michigan Auto Law

 If you have questions about how to prepare for a car accident in Michigan before it happens or about your legal rights to pain and suffering compensation, economic damages and auto No-Fault insurance benefits after an automobile crash, you can speak to an experienced lawyer at (800) 968-1001 for a free consultation.
 You can also get help from an experienced No-Fault insurance attorney by visiting our contact page or you can use the chat feature on our website.